New Grading Model Overview- Updated

 You learn to speak for yourself

-Talking through your learning with your teacher every week builds skills you will use in college, job interviews, and beyond.
+Talking through your learning every session builds skills you will use in college, job interviews, and beyond.

 [h]